-Wednesday, January 2
+Thursday, January 2

-- For first-time attendees (or second-, or even third-time), connect with other newbies and learn how to get the most out of the meeting at What is AALS and Why Does It Matter for My Career?
+- For first-time attendees (or second-, or even third-time), connect with other newcomers and learn how to get the most out of the meeting at What is AALS and Why Does It Matter for My Career?
 And How Do I Get the Most Out of the Annual Meeting? at 5:30 pm.

 - If you attended the AALS Workshop for New Law School Teachers this year, the reunion is on!
 Join the AALS Reception for New Law Teachers at 6:30 pm.

-Thursday, January 3
+Friday, January 3

-- Enjoy refreshments and light appetizers while mixing and mingling with the exhibitors and your colleagues from law schools across the country at the classic Opening Reception in the Exhibit Hall at 4:30 pm.
+- Enjoy refreshments and light appetizers while mixing and mingling with the exhibitors and your colleagues from law schools across the country at the Opening Reception in the Exhibit Hall at 4:30 pm.

-Saturday, January 5
+Saturday, January 4

-Sunday, January 6
+Sunday, January 5

-- Exhibitors and sponsors are not only valuable supporters of the legal academy and AALS community, they may also be the key to your next book deal.
+- Exhibitors and sponsors are not only valuable supporters of the legal academy and AALS community, but they may also be the key to your next book deal.
 Take advantage of time in the Exhibit Hall whenever possible.